learn-co-students/scraping-kickstarter-onl01-seng-pt-061520/README.md

 ### Selecting the Image Link

-Back in Chrome, we can see in the inspector that there is a `div` with a class of `project-thumbnail`.
+Back in Chrome, we can see i  n the inspector that there is a `div` with a class of `project-thumbnail`.
 Seems like a good place to look.
 Let's give it a try in Pry.